MetOffice/CSET/docs/papers/paper.md

 The justification side of CSET consists of a range of diagnostics derived from model output.
 These derived diagnostics include process-based diagnostics for specific atmospheric phenomena and impact-based diagnostics that can be used to understand how model changes will affect customers.

-Compared to alternative open source evaluation tools, such as ESMValTool [@esmvaltool], CSET is more focused on weather-relevant time scales and evaluating models towards a goal of operational usage.
+Compared to alternative open source evaluation tools, such as ESMValTool [@esmvaltool], CSET is focused on weather-relevant time scales and evaluating models towards a goal of operational usage.

 # Design